luigicaputi/luigicaputi.github.io/_pages/about.md

 <b>Recent and upcoming organized activities</b>

-<a href="<a href="https://crmdegiorgi.sns.it/evento/combinatorial-algebraic-topology-applications-iv/#website/"> Homology and homotopy in the world of graphs</a>, Bernoulli center, Lausanne, September 14-18, 2026
+<a href="https://crmdegiorgi.sns.it/evento/combinatorial-algebraic-topology-applications-iv/#website/"> Homology and homotopy in the world of graphs</a>, Bernoulli center, Lausanne, September 14-18, 2026

 <a href="https://crmdegiorgi.sns.it/evento/combinatorial-algebraic-topology-applications-iv/#website/"> CATA IV</a>: Combinatorial Algebraic Topology, and Applications IV, Pisa, June 22-25, 2026